JimmyXtesla/JimmyXBanda/README.md

                                               Credit Card Velification

 A c++ method of verifying Credit cards.
-Depending on set parameters.
+Depending on set parameters .